marksmccann/froyo/docs/getting-started/creating-a-component.md

 <div id="root">Chocolate is the best flavor.</div>
 ```

-## Adding Functionality
+## 3. Adding Functionality

-Now, let's learn how make the component functional.
-Our goal for this section is to create component with a button that will toggle the flavor flavor when clicked.
+Goal: Learn how make the component functional.

 ### Update the Initial HTML